 Some parents aren’t interested at all in their baby’s name sounding powerful, presidential, or athletic.
 Some parents just like the way that last names sound as first names or like the idea of their baby having a unique name.
 Plucking names from way back in the family’s history, or from literature, or by just plain picking an old sounding last name, are all ways that parents are using last names as first names.
 Parents are particularly fond of Irish surnames.
 This could be due to family heritage, or because Irish surnames often convert easily to first names, for example, Brady, Brennan, or Keelan.

 Parents love to change up the spelling of a name.
 It’s a great way to make a last name into a first name.
 For example, a little boy might be called Jaxon instead of Jackson, or a girl might be Mckinleigh instead of McKinley.

 Surnames tend to sound masculine.
-Many surnames were meant to be passed on to sons.
-Such as Ericson, Peterson, Wilson, or Jackson.
-Still parents or girls are not necessarily looking for girly or dainty sounding names.
+Many surnames were meant to be passed on to sons, such as Ericson, Peterson, Wilson, or Jackson.
+Still, parents of girls are not necessarily looking for girly or dainty sounding names.
 Strong, even masculine names, are being used for girls.
 Taylor, Addison, Lennox, or Parker are popular last names used for girls.

 Last names that end in “y” work great for girls.
 Using “i”, “ie”, “ee”, or “eigh” in place of “y” can make a surname sound more feminine.
 Brinley, Bentleigh, Finley, Kinslee, Prestley, or Kennedi are perfect for girls.